rust-lang/rust/text/0000-simd-infrastructure.md

 #[repr(simd)]
 struct Simd2<T>(T, T);

-#[simd_primitive_trait]
-trait SimdPrim {}
 ```

-### `repr(simd)`

 The `simd` `repr` can be attached to a struct and will cause such a
 struct to be compiled to a SIMD vector.
 It can be generic, but it is
 required that any fully monomorphised instance of the type consist of
 only a single "primitive" type, repeated some number of times.
-The
-restrictions on the element type are exactly the same restrictions as
-`#[simd_primitive_trait]` traits impose on their implementing types.
+Types
+are flattened, so, for `struct Bar(u64);`, `Simd2<Bar>` has the same
+representation as `Simd2<u64>`.

-The `repr(simd)` may not enforce that the trait bound exists/does the
+The `repr(simd)` may not enforce that any trait bounds exists/does the
 right thing at the type checking level for generic `repr(simd)`
 types.
 As such, it will be possible to get the code-generator to error
-out (ala the old `transmute` size errosr), however, this shouldn't
+out (ala the old `transmute` size errors), however, this shouldn't
 cause problems in practice: libraries wrapping this functionality
 would layer type-safety on top (i.e. generic `repr(simd)` types would
-use the `SimdPrim` trait as a bound).
+use some `unsafe` trait as a bound that is designed to only be
+implemented by types that will work).

 It is illegal to take an internal reference to the fields of a
 `repr(simd)` type, because the representation of booleans may require
-to change, so that booleans are bit-packed.
+modification, so that booleans are bit-packed.
 The official external
 library providing SIMD support will have private fields so this will
 not be generally observable.

-### `simd_primitive_trait`

-Traits marked with the `simd_primitive_trait` attribute are special:
-types implementing it are those that can be stored in SIMD
-vectors.
-Initially, only primitives and single-field structs that
-store `SimdPrim` types will be allowed to implement it.

-This is explicitly not a lang item: it is legal to have multiple
-distinct traits in a compilation.
-The attribute just adds the
-restriction and possibly tweaks type's internal representation (as
-such, it's legal for a single type to implement multiple traits with
-the attribute, if a bit pointless).

-This trait exists to allow new-type wrappers around primitives to also
-be usable in a SIMD context.
-However, this only works in limited
-scenarios (i.e. when the type wraps a single primitive) and so needs
-to be an explicit part of every type's API: type authors opt-in to
-being designed-for-SIMD.
-If it was implicit, changes to private fields
-may break downstream code.

 ## Operations